GenericMappingTools/gmt/doc/rst/source/project.rst

 **-G**\ *dist*\ [*unit*] [/*colat*][**+c**][**+h**][**+n**]
     Create (*r*, *s*, *p*) output points every *dist* units of *p*, assuming all units are the same unless :math:`x, y, r, s` are set to degrees using |-Q|.
 No input is read when |-G| is used.
-See `Units`_ for geographic distance units [km].
+See `Units`_ for selecting geographic distance units [km].
 The following directives and modifiers are supported:

     - Optionally, append /*colat* for a small circle instead [Default is a colatitude of 90, i.e., a great circle].
 Note, when using |-C| and |-E| to generate a circle that goes through the center and end point, the center and end point